-5. GOING AGAINST GERRYMANDERING
+5. TO PREVENT GERRYMANDERING

 Political re-districting is necessary to facilitate for democratic voting when there are changes in the demographics of the voting population.
 In the past decade, however, gerrymandering becomes a way for politicians in power exercising their rights to deeply entrench themselves with political advantage.
-It becomes a difficult legal issue how to contest a re-districting map as gerrymandering.
+It becomes a difficult legal issue how to contest a redistricting map as gerrymandering.
 There appears to be no easy solution.
-In the following, we will discuss several suggested approaches, and we proposed further research in GIS and legislature, to hopefully disallow gerrymandering and to promote democracy.
+In this section, we will discuss the issues about how to prevent partisan gerrymandering.